Student says science teacher tackled Indiana school shooter

 Associated Press

 NOBLESVILLE, Ind.
-(AP) - A male student opened fire at a suburban Indianapolis middle school Friday morning, wounding another student and a teacher before being taken into custody, authorities said.
+(AP) - A male student armed with two handguns opened fire at a suburban Indianapolis middle school Friday morning, wounding another student and a teacher before being taken into custody, authorities said.

-Seventh-grader Ethan Stonebraker said the science teacher likely prevented even more injuries by confronting the shooter, who he said pulled out a gun and opened fire after walking in late while the class was taking a test.
+Seventh-grader Ethan Stonebraker said his science teacher, Jason Seaman, likely prevented even more injuries by confronting the shooter, who he said pulled out a gun and opened fire while the class was taking a test.

 "Our science teacher immediately ran at him, swatted a gun out of his hand and tackled him to the ground," Stonebraker said.
 "If it weren't for him, more of us would have been injured for sure."

 The attack at Noblesville West Middle School happened around 9 a.m., police Chief Kevin Jowitt said at a news conference.
-He said investigators believe the suspect acted alone, but didn't detail what happened or the severity of the injuries to the victims, who were taken to hospitals in Indianapolis.
-The identities of those involved weren't immediately released.
+He said the suspect asked to be excused from class before returning with the guns, and investigators believe he acted alone.

 Indiana University Health spokeswoman Danielle Sirilla said the teacher was taken to IU Health Methodist Hospital and the wounded student was taken to Riley Hospital for Children.
 She didn't know the seriousness of their injuries.